 - 2 teaspoons baking powder,

 - 1 tablespoon honey

-- 1/4 cup fat (half ghee and half coconut oil works great)
+- 1/4 cup fat (half ghee/half coconut oil is a healthy choice)

 - 1 tablespoon rich yogurt

 Mix up the ingredients with your hands, merging the fat, flour, and warm water together into large lumps at first, and then slowly working those lumps together with your fingers to form a cohesive dough.

 Once the dough has become integrated, lift it from the bowl and spend a couple of minutes of quality time kneading and compressing it until a skin has formed and it feels warm and springy to the touch.
 Now divide the dough into four smaller rounds and flatten each onto a wooden chopping block with a rolling pin.

 Now smear some coconut oil over the bottom of a cast-iron pan or griddle.
 Fry the flat rounds of cassava dough in the thin layer of hot fat for about two minutes on each side twice.
 This will create a golden, spotted, chewy and very tasty Bammy.